Co-op Work-Study & On-Campus Co-op Employment

 Wages

-Student employees must be compensated for their work in accordance with the following pay range descriptions.
+Student employees must be compensated for their work in accordance with the minimum wage laws and pay ranges of their campus location.

 Seattle, Washington, U.S.